For Year 5 Entry

 Inside the OC Test

-The OC test is computer-based and runs for 110 minutes across three sections.
+The OC test runs for 110 minutes across three sections.
 There is no writing component.

 Mathematical Reasoning